MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-mirroring-policy-command.md

 ---
 title: .alter-merge table policy mirroring command
-description: Learn how to use the `.alter-merge table policy mirroring` command to create a logical copy of tables in your database. ms.reviewer: sharmaanshul ms.topic: reference ms.date: 05/23/2024
+description: Learn how to use the `.alter-merge table policy mirroring` command to create a logical copy of tables of your database. ms.reviewer: sharmaanshul ms.topic: reference ms.date: 05/23/2024